alexanderwedlund/isp-keyword-analyzer/README.md

 3. **Classify sentences**: For each sentence containing the keyword, determine if it provides:
    - Actionable Advice (AA): Clear, specific guidance
    - Other Information (OI): General information or ambiguous instructions
-4. **Review results**: Examine metrics, including the Keyword Loss of Specificity
+4. **Use context when needed**: Toggle the Context button to view surrounding sentences (previous and next) for better understanding of how the keyword is used in its larger textual environment
+5. **Save your progress**: You can save your session anytime
-5. **Export data**: Generate an Excel file with comprehensive analysis results
+6. **Export data**: Generate an Excel file with analysis results

 ## Technical Details